Emergence of robust memory manifolds: Long timescales without fine-tuning

 \section{Long timescales without fine-tuning}

 Now we consider a problem that is closely related to the problem of memory: generating long timescales.
-How can a system generate timescales in its collective dynamics, which are much longer than the intrinsic timescale of its units?
-Typical examples of achieving this require a system to be close to a bifurcation point in the parameter space -- i.e. fine-tuning of parameters is needed.
+To function as a memory, a system might require one long timescale, whereas other behaviours/functions might require a whole spectrum of timescales.
+We consider both these scenarios below.
+Regarding one long timescale, the problem can be stated as generating timescales in the collective dynamics of a system, which are much longer than the intrinsic timescale of its units.
+Typical examples of achieving this require a system to be close to a bifurcation point in the parameter space -- i.e. a fine-tuning of parameters is needed.
 In general, achieving long timescales without fine-tuning is challenging \cite{chen2020searching,bialek2012biophysics, seung1996brain}.
+On the other hand, processing inputs with multiple timescales requires responses with a spectrum of timescales, and this too is generally challenging to achieve.
+We will see below that frozen stabilisation leads to a wide range of relaxation times in response to perturbations.